Howdy, folks! Are y'all ready to hear all about subdividing land? Buckle up, 'cause we're in for a wild ride!

 How many acres is a parcel of land?

 The size of a parcel of land can vary depending on location and zoning regulations.
-In some areas, parcels of land can be as small as a fraction of an acre, while in other areas they can be several hundred or even thousands of acres.
+In some areas, parcels can be as small as a fraction of an acre, while in other areas they can be several hundred or even thousands of acres.
 In the United States, the most common size for a parcel of land is one acre.

 What is the opposite of subdividing a property?